About Reciprocal Borrowing

 Printed materials borrowed from LCLS through the Reciprocal Borrowing program may be returned to any LCLS branch.

-Please Note: Reciprocal borrowers are not eligible to request Interlibrary Loans or use other LCLS reference e-sources remotely.
+Please Note: Reciprocal borrowers are not eligible to request Interlibrary Loans, check out items from the Speaking Book and Launchpad collections, or use other LCLS reference e-sources remotely.

 Lee County residents and Lee County Library System Card holders should follow the same above procedures to become eligible to borrow materials from libraries in neighboring counties.